f0nzie/rTorch.old/README.md

 **Note.** `matplotlib` and `pandas` are not really necessary, but I was asked if `matplotlib` or `pandas` would work in PyTorch.
 Then, I decided to put them for testing and experimentation.
 They both work.

+## Automatic Python detection

+In rTorch there is an automatic detection of Python built in in the package that will ask you to install `Miniconda` first if you don’t have any Python installed in your machine.
+For instance, in `MacOS`, Miniconda will be installed under `PREFIX=/Users/user_name/Library/r-miniconda`.

+After *Miniconda* is installed, you could proceed to install the flavor or *PyTorch* you wamt, and the packages you want, with a command like
+this:

+    rTorch:::install_conda(package="pytorch=1.4", envname="r-torch", conda="auto", conda_python_version = "3.6", pip=FALSE, channel="pytorch", extra_packages=c("torchvision", "cpuonly", "matplotlib", "pandas"))

 ## Matrices and Linear Algebra